Starry Stonewort

 Identification

-Leaves: Whorls of 4-6 branchlets (leaves) with blunt tips, irregular length branchlets are arranged along the main thallus (stem).
+Leaves: Whorls of 4-6 branchlets (leaves) with blunt tips and irregular-length branchlets are arranged along the primary thallus (stem).

-Fruits & seeds: Only male individuals in North America have been documented and reproduction is via fragments or vegetative structures called "bulbils" which is the main identifying characteristic.
+Fruits & seeds: Only male individuals in North America have been documented and reproduction is via fragments or vegetative structures called "bulbils, " the primary identifying characteristic.
 Bulbils are produced at nodes and most are found on the rhizoids.
-These bulbils are 3-6 mm wide, star-shaped with 5 or more points (see image below).
-Male specimen may produce orange-to –brown colored antheridia in branchlet axils.
+These bulbils are 3-6 mm wide and star-shaped with five or more points (see image below).
+The male specimen may produce orange–to–brown colored antheridia in branchlet axils.

 Roots: Clear rhizoids